czbiohub-sf/DeepGenotype/README.md

 &nbsp;&nbsp;&nbsp;For installation, follow instructions here https://github.com/pinellolab/CRISPResso2
 &nbsp;&nbsp;&nbsp;It is recommended to create a conda environment to install CRISPREesso2 and other dependencies listed below

-## To create an environment and install ependencies:
+## To create an environment and install dependencies:
 ```
 conda create -n DeepGenotype python=3.9
 conda activate DeepGenotype